ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 #### Surface Motion

 In a collaboration between researchers at Carnegie Mellon (Dr. Howie Choset) and Georgia Tech (Dr. Daniel Goldman), a sidewinding snake robot was developed to utilize an animal study in which varying surface contact area in sidewinding snakes enables them to ascend granular slopes.
-Dan Goldman and Dr. Paul Umbanhowar collaborated to produce a robot with flippers taking inspired by the biomechanics of young sea turtles crossing sand to reach the ocean after hatching.
+Dan Goldman and Dr. Paul Umbanhowar collaborated to produce a robot with flippers inspired by the biomechanics of young sea turtles crossing sand to reach the ocean after hatching.
 A flexible wrist is key in acheiving efficient motion here.
 NASA JPL's hopping hedgehog robot utilizes internal flywheels to jump, roll, and tumble on uneven terrain.

 #### Subsurface Motion